Trump’s failures this week open rifts in a Republican Party he has controlled

 The anxiousness extended to cocktail parties held Wednesday night at the winter meeting of the Republican National Committee in Florida.

 “People are freaking fed up.
-Repeatedly, what I kept hearing over and over again, was that the president is responsible for the loss in Georgia and the president is responsible for what happened yesterday,” said one Republican operative at the events, who spoke on the condition of anonymity to describe private conversations.
+Repeatedly, what I kept hearing over and over again, was that the president is responsible for the loss in Georgia and the president is responsible for what happened yesterday,” said one Republican operative at the event, who spoke on the condition of anonymity to describe private conversations.
 “It may well mean that he will not have the same kingmaking power.”

 Nonetheless, Trump was showered in adulation when he called in to a Thursday RNC breakfast, an audible signal of his continued pull over many activists.